 - Application: Complete an on-line application

 - Transcript Evaluation: An official course-by-course transcript evaluation report will serve as the applicant's official transcript.
-An original transcript from the undergraduate or graduate institution is not required and should not be submitted. it is recommended that the course-by-course transcript evaluation be completed by World Education Services Inc. (WES) or Educational Credential Evaluators (ECE) but East Stroudsburg University will accept course-by-course transcript evaluations from any NACES accredited evaluator.
+An original transcript from the undergraduate or graduate institution is not required and should not be submitted.
+It is recommended that the course-by-course transcript evaluation be completed by World Education Services Inc. (WES) or Educational Credential Evaluators (ECE) but East Stroudsburg University will accept course-by-course transcript evaluations from any National Association of Credential Evaluation Services (NACES) accredited evaluator.
 A transcript evaluation is not required if the applicant earned their degree from a university in the United States or a U.S. territory.

 - Goals Statement: the one-page letter should discuss, but not limited to, where your interest in the field stems from, how this degree will help you professionally, how your educational and professional experiences have prepared you to be successful in a graduate program, where you see the degree taking you within the next five years.